hashfunction/speedtest-gauge/README.md

 * A soldering iron.
 A basic one should do fine.
 * [Jumper wires](https://smile.amazon.com/REXQualis-120pcs-Breadboard-Arduino-Raspberry/dp/B072L1XMJR) to connect the various components together.
 * A stepper motor.
 This project used [this model](https://smile.amazon.com/ELEGOO-28BYJ-48-ULN2003-Stepper-Arduino/dp/B01CP18J4A/) but feel free to upgrade to a better one.
 The limitation of this one is that the max speed is slow and so the gauge needle is not very quick.
 * Programmable LED lights.
 This project uses [three neopixel ring lights](https://www.adafruit.com/product/1768).
 Note that you will need three of these to form the full gauge.
+You can find cheaper versions of this ring elsewhere.
 * Physical buttons.
 A good candidate for buttons are these [mini push buttons](https://smile.amazon.com/gp/product/B0752RMB7Q/).
 * A [Raspberry Pi](https://www.adafruit.com/category/105).
 This drives the LED lights as well as the motor and runs the actual test.
 * A good [power source](https://smile.amazon.com/Raspberry-Power-Supply-Off-Switch/dp/B083JCL6H2) for the Raspberry Pi.